robtweed/node-runner/README.md

 # Can I Reset the Node Modules that have been Previously Loaded?

 Yes, you can simply delete the *node_modules* directory that was created in the folder you mapped.
-Next time you run the *node-runner* Container, it will reload any modules defined in your *npm_install.json* file.
+Next time you run the *node-runner* Container, it will recreate the *node_modules* sub-folder and reload into it any modules defined in your *npm_install.json* file.